 If the largest vein in the leg (great saphenous vein, or GSV) is stripped below the knee, numbness may result due to nerve injury.

 What To Think About

 If you are thinking of ligation and stripping, consider some questions to ask about varicose vein treatment.
-These questions include: How much experience does the doctor have with the particular treatment?
-How much do the examination and treatment cost?
+For example, you may want to ask how much the examination and treatment cost.